 Prick the potatoes all over with a fork, then microwave for about 10 minutes, until fork tender.

-Mix and mash well to combine:
+Mix and mash well with a fork or potato masher to combine:

 Keep the mashed potatoes covered in the fridge until the dough is thoroughly chilled and you’re ready to assemble.